saintaze/Book-Cataloguing-App/README.md

-# Restaurant-App
+# Book-Cataloguing-App
-A restaurant browsing and ordering app.
+An app where you can store information about the books and track whether you have read them or not.

 ### Features
 + Single Page Application (SPA) built entirely with Native JS
 + Native JS WebComponent Architecture
-+ Responsive and Clean Mordern Design
++ Responsive and Clean Modern Design
 + Webpack used for Tooling
-+ Dynamic Purchasing and Cart functionality (no checkout)
-+ Pagination to swap items

 ##### Built With
 + HTML5